ElectronicBabylonianLiterature/fragment-hit-counter/README.md

 node index.js <a path to the catalogue directory> <MongoDB URI> <MongoDB database>
 ```

-The catalogue directory should contain "csv" files with the following format:
+The catalogue directory should contain "csv" files with the following formats:

 ```
 "Search Results"